megnergit/Wildfire_Consideration_W1/README.md

 2) __20-cm telescope__\ We will set the size of the telescope 20-cm.
 The diffraction-limited angular-resolution of the telescope is 2 arcsec at 2.2 um.
-The maximum height of the orbit this satellite can go, while still resolving 10 m on the ground, is
+The maximum height that this satellite can go, while still resolving 10 m on the ground, is

 ```